manic-3dprint/Vorpal_Gamepad/README.md

 - make sure the robot dial is set to RC
 - make sure the app is connected to the correct Bluetooth Device
 - if it cannot connect, make sure the speed of the HC-05 in the robot is set to 38400
+- if you press a mode button too quickly, it may not register.
+You should press until you hear a beep.
+- Fight mode F3 and F4 do not work correctly, too slow

 ## Building